RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

   Use predictive scaling to increase the number of EC2 instances in your Auto Scaling group in advance of daily and weekly patterns in traffic flows.

+- Auto scaling groups can not span multi region

 - **A target tracking policy** allows the Auto Scaling group to automatically adjust the number of EC2 instances in the group **based on a target value for a metric**.

 - TCP, UDP, and ICMP.